 — Presley Abbott, The Oxford Girl

 In fiction, people who enjoy BDSM have a tendency to be intellectuals.
-Possibly because BDSM sessions tends to be more about the psychological mind games than just the ropes and spankings.
-(This correlation may have some truth, one survey found 20% of practitioners have post-graduate education.)
-Thus, an interest in BDSM can be used to underscore the character's intellectual side - making Brains and Bondage a mostly "positive stereotype" likely to be used on protagonists and other sympathetic characters.
+Possibly because BDSM tends to be more about the psychological mind games than just the ropes and spankings.note This correlation may have some truth, one survey found 20% of practitioners have post-graduate education.
+Thus, an interest in BDSM can be used to underscore the character's intellectual side - making this trope a mostly "positive stereotype" likely to be used on protagonists and other sympathetic characters.

 However, it can also be used as a way to establish a villain as Wicked Cultured.
 This easily drifts into the Bondage Is Bad kind of Unfortunate Implications, unless counterexamples are provided or the Safe, Sane and Consensual trope comes into play.

 In some works, Brains And Bondage will take the form of waxing poetic about pain, submission and/or power psychology.
 In some Anti Intellectual works, it will instead be used as a blunt tool to make intellectuals look bad by invoking prejudice to make them seem "abnormal".

 See also Casual Kink.
 Contrast with Bondage Is Bad, which is the portrayal of bondage and bondage-themed characters in a negative light.